faetschi/FRS-clustering-pipeline/README.md

 # Functional Requirement Clustering Pipeline

-This project automates the extraction of architectural insights from functional requirements.

 ![Visualization 2D](docs/vis.png)

+The goal of this project is to derive initial architecture proposals by automatically identifying cohesive groups of functional requirements.
+Each group (or cluster) represents a potential software component or bounded context, enabling a behavior-driven approach to architectural insight and system decomposition.

 The pipeline automates: